enijkamp/rose/README.md

 # rose
-Synthetic dataset of flowers with k pedals using the rose curve (Guido Grandi).
+Procedural dataset generator of flowers with k pedals using the rose curve (Guido Grandi).

 ![rose](output/rose_batch.png)